John P. Stickles

 Winneshiek County Coroner Acles Haven Fannon convened an inquest and a three-man jury concluded John Stickles was poisoned.

-Authorities sent Stickles’s stomach to Chicago for examination by Dr. Marcus Patten Hatfield of Wesley Hospital.
+Authorities sent Stickles’s stomach to Chicago for examination by Dr. Marcus Patten Hatfield.
 Hatfield’s report left no doubt as to the cause of John Stickles’s death: he had consumed strychnine.

 Once poisoning was confirmed, debate raged about whether the administration of the strychnine was a deliberate act of murder or an accidental overdose of a medicine administered by John Stickles’s wife Helen.

 “It is feared that somebody will get into trouble when the affair is investigated a little further.”

 At the March 1876 session of Winneshiek County’s grand jury, 35-year-old Helen D. Stickles was indicted for deliberately poisoning her husband, largely on circumstantial but very persuasive evidence.